Marilyn Monroe 1926-1962

 Biography

 Marilyn was born Norma Jeane Mortenson on June 1, 1926 in Los Angeles.
 She was baptised with her mother's maiden name Norma Jeane Baker as her mother's husband, Edward Mortenson, had deserted her before Norma was born.
-She never knew who her father was.
+She never knew who her biological father was, and she had a half brother and half sister from her mother's first marriage.

 During her Fox contract Marilyn appeared in 2 minor films, 'Scudda Hoo!
 Scudda Hay!' and 'Dangerous Years', both in 1947 but after 6 months she returned to modelling when her contract was not renewed.
 It was at this time that she did the nude photographs which later were to become so famous.

 She was given another 6 months contract, this time by Columbia and she appeared in 'Ladies of the Chorus' in 1948, again without making any noticeable impact.
 She was still just another attractive Hollywood starlet.
 Again her contract expired but now she found an ally, the powerful agent, Johnny Hyde.
-He encouraged her to regularly bleach her hair platinum blond and with his help and grooming she re-signed with Fox and began to get bigger parts, mainly supporting roles which required young attractive girls and then meatier roles.
-For instance 'All About Eve' and John Huston's 'The Asphalt Jungle' both in 1950, were both acclaimed by the critics and are still regarded as classics today.
+He encouraged her to regularly bleach her hair platinum blond and with his help and grooming she re-signed with Fox and began to get bigger parts, mainly supporting roles which required young attractive girls and then meatier roles in important films.
+She appears, for instance, in 'All About Eve' and John Huston's 'The Asphalt Jungle' both in 1950, which were both acclaimed by the critics and are still regarded as classics today.

 Marilyn's image as a sex symbol was beginning to blossom and Hyde negotiated a seven-year contract for her with 20th Century Fox.
 Hyde died of heart failure in 1950.
 Rumour had it that he and Marilyn had been having an affair but she always denied it.
 By now her career was gathering a momentum of its own and she did not unduly miss Hyde's guidance.
 She appeared in a number of minor movies in the early 1950's and her name remained prominent when she was one of the presenters at the 23rd Academy Awards ceremony.